apostrophecms/docs/docs/guide/database-queries.md

 ### Querying multiple doc types

-As mentioned earlier, doc type modules' `find` methods will automatically restrict results to that document type.
+As mentioned earlier, doc type modules `find` methods will automatically restrict results to that document type.
 Sometimes we may want to fetch documents that match a query regardless of what doc type they are (e.g., all content tagged with a certain term).
 Or we may use a querying function across contexts and we don't know what doc type we will be looking for.

 There is a module that governs all content documents: `@apostrophecms/doc`, which is aliased as `'doc'`.
 Its `find` method works the same as any individual doc type's, but it is not restricted to any one document type.
 We can then use it to look for a particular type with the `type` property or pass it criteria and get documents of multiple types in the results.